Precision bounds for bosonic quantum batteries: III. Results

-Squeezed-only batteries perform worse than coherent states if the state contains more than one photon.
-The optimal Gaussian $\Gamma$ at a certain temperature and given some fixed ergotropic constraint $\epsilon$ will thus be obtained by a combination of both displacement and squeezing such that the energy uncertainty in the resulting state is minimized.
-The solution to this optimization problem is obtained through the method of Lagrange multipliers, and further discussed in the SM.
-In Figure \ref{lagrange_opt_snr} the optimal Gaussian ratio is plotted for a range of temperatures and ergotropy constraint values.
+Squeezed-only batteries perform worse than coherent states once the state contains more than one photon.
+The optimal Gaussian SNR at a given temperature and fixed ergotropic constraint $\epsilon$ is therefore obtained by \emph{combining} displacement and squeezing to minimize $\Delta N$ at fixed $\delta N$.
+We solve this constrained optimization via Lagrange multipliers (see details in \hyperref[app: optimal_gaussian]{Appendix~B}).
+Figure~\ref{lagrange_opt_snr} shows $\Gamma_G(\nu,\epsilon)$ across temperatures and energy budgets; in the highly squeezed regime an accurate analytical approximation is

-We observe that by combining squeezing and displacement, one can overcome the classical bounds in Eqs. \ref{bound_coherent}, \ref{bound_squeezed}, encountered when these operations are performed individually.
-In fact, for highly squeezed batteries (which appear to be optimal in most cases), we find that the maximum Gaussian ratio can be approximated by the following analytical expression:
+We observe that by combining squeezing and displacement, one can surpass the \emph{individual} coherent/squeezed bounds \eqref{bound_coherent}–\eqref{bound_squeezed}, and yield optimal Gaussian states lying in the sub-Poissonian region ($g^{(2)}(0))<1$.
+In the next section we explore how genuinely \emph{non-Gaussian} states can exceed $\Gamma_G(\nu,\epsilon)$, thereby realizing a precision advantage beyond the entire Gaussian sector.

-The dashed line in the figure represents the boundary $g^{(2)}(0)=1$ between super- and sub-Poissonian photon number distribution of the light source, that is, between classical and quantum behaviour.
-Note that, since coherent states have super-Poissonian distributions, the acquisition of sub-Poissonian statistics in the optimal states is due to the application of quadrature squeezing.
-This shows that the energetic signal-to-noise ratio $\Gamma$ is a witness of non-classicality.
-We now turn to the exploration of a broader set of CV states, which can provide a significant improvement in performance.